trustedshops/trustedshops-android-sdk/README.md

 ## Money-Back Guarantee after checkout ##

 In order to allow your customers to benefit from our money-back guarantee the following code has to be added.
 By this you provide the necessary checkout parameters for guarantee handling.
+You can decide if you want to show the guarantee dialogue automatically after your checkout is finished or if you want the user to tab on a button for that.

 ```
 TrustbadgeOrder tsCheckoutTrustbadgeOrder = new TrustbadgeOrder();